shenwei356/kmcp/docs/faq.md

 Bigger k-mer sizes bring high specificity in cost of decrease of sensitivity. `k = 21` is recommended for metagenomic profiling.

+## How to add new genomes to the database?